LeonardLaszlo/nw.js-armv7-binaries/README.md

 # NW.js ARMv7 binaries

-Hey, thanks for reading me.
-TLDR; The NW.js ARMv7 binaries are located under the [Releases][1] tab.
+The NW.js ARMv7 and ARMv8 (experimental) binaries are located under the [Releases][1] tab.

+## Experimental 64 bit binaries are now available

+64 bit and 32 bit binaries are packaged and released separately.
+The 64 bit package does not contain the SDK versions.

 ## Contributing

-If you would like to support this project, the biggest contribution at the moment would be a self-hosted Github runner or a docker host on which the build will be executed.
-A virtual machine or access to a cloud ubuntu x64 instance would be nice as well.
-The building process is resource intensive, at least 10 GB of RAM, 4GB of swap, 110 GB of disk, are needed, and of course, as many CPUs as possible.
+The most needed contribution at the moment is a self-hosted Github runner or a docker host for the build execution.
+A virtual machine or access to a cloud ubuntu x64 instance could be useful as well.

+The building process is resource intensive, the minimal requirements are:
+- 10 GB of RAM,
+- 4GB of swap,
+- 110 GB of disk,
+- and of course, as many CPU cores as possible.

-Another way to support this project is to join as a maintainer, and fix the building script when it fails.
+Another way to support this project is to join as a maintainer, and patch the building script once in a while.

 ## Instructions for running your NW.js application on Linux ARMv7

-After downloading the archive and unpacking it, the NW.js binary can be executed on Linux ARMv7 devices with the following command:
+After downloading the archive and unpacking it, the NW.js binary can be executed on Linux ARMv7 devices with:

 `./nw --use-gl=egl --ignore-gpu-blacklist --disable-accelerated-2d-canvas --num-raster-threads=2`